 |25/1||Liverpool are 25/1 to beat Zenit 4-0 with Coral

 "We'll be fine, there's no doubt the manager will work on [the formation] and we will produce a team that is capable of winning the game and go through to the next round," he told the club's official website.

 "As the manager said after the game, the next goal in the tie is going to be vital - and if we can score that goal, with Anfield right behind us, it will be very, very important.
 We always have great chances at Anfield - five or six chances in front of goal - and this will be no different.

 "Two-nil was not what we went [to Zenit] for, but we could have scored two or three goals and it would have been a different story.
 But it is the way it is and 2-0 is a very tough result to overturn, but if there is one place that can do it, it's Anfield - there is no doubt about that."

-Reina hailed the influence his team's supporters can have on the side while it is playing, and says a good atmosphere will be integral to any hopes Liverpool has of success on the night.
+Reina hailed the influence his team's supporters can have on the side while they are playing, and says a good atmosphere will be integral to any hopes Liverpool have of success on the night.

 "Everybody knows about Anfield on a European night and I can tell you from experience, it's very impressive when you play against Liverpool at Anfield," he added.
 "The Chelsea second leg in 2007 was a good example.
 Anfield was rocking that night and I haven't been in an atmosphere like that since.

 "It's up to both, players and fans.
 We have to show character from the beginning, especially in the first 15-20 minutes to get the people right behind us, but then they will lift us in the weak moments as they always do.